a frustrated young woman holds her temples and thinks about polite ways to say mind your own business

 Try to be patient in these situations because it’s usually not worth getting upset about.
 The person asking the questions could become truly embarrassed if they don’t realize it’s a sensitive matter, or they won’t care anyway.

-There are also potential cultural differences that could cause barriers in communication about private matters.
+There are also potential cultural differences that could cause language barriers in communication about private matters.
 So you can offer a polite response and move on.

 Fortunately, there are many different ways to say mind your own business, or it’s none of your business, in a polite and proper manner.